chuynh18/snake/README.md

 ![optimized animations](assets/img/optimized.png)

-Game ticks are less than half a millisecond:
+Game ticks are less than half a millisecond:  (note that this is out of date.
+Game ticks are now less than 0.4 ms; evaluating keypresses takes significantly longer at slightly over 1 ms.)

 ![optimized game code](assets/img/optimized2.png)